 I am more insecure than most people think.

-If you don’t give and serve and sweat blood for the mission, instead of criticizing the way things are we want …
+If you don’t give and serve and sweat blood for the mission, instead of criticizing the way things are we …

 During work on an editorial about Bible translation, I spent some time on Amazon investigating the current Bibles for sale.
 In addition to the gatrillion translations out there, publishers are milking the cash cow with “niche” Bibles for specific groups.
 Here are a few I think Christendom can do without.